 Closed

 German label Closed is always taking design risks that, evidently, pay off.
-This men's worker jacket, innovatively made from regenerative cotton, is proof.
+This men's worker jacket uses a special reactive dyeing process that gives it a worn, lived-in feel.
 It nicely occupies the space between smart and casual, combining a luxurious, super-soft feel and a sleek workwear-inspired cut.
 Dress it up with elegant tailored trousers or layer it over a hoodie for an elevated sportswear look.

 ASKET